 As I mentioned earlier, the internet is constantly evolving and so are communities and their communication methods.
 It's no secret that forums have been on their way out for the last five years, especially with how popular Discord has become.
 Why would a company spend money and resources to maintain a forum that people won't be using, when they could just set up a free Discord server or a subreddit and moderate that?

 While the loss of some developer feedback and hidden mechanics isn't great, it's pretty clear that Wizards hasn't been paying much (if any) attention to the forums as many users have pointed out.
 I don't see any reason for these forums to still be around when all of the conversations and feedback have shifted away.

 What Alternatives Are There to the MTG Arena Forums?

 Impassioned Orator | Illustration by Mark Zug

-Reddit is just too popular to ignore.
+Reddit is just too popular to ignore, in fact, three subreddits see plenty of use for the Commander community.
 Some of the best conversations and strategy comes from it.
-I’ve got a list of some of my favorite places to read and keep up with Magic:
+I've got a list of some of my favorite places to read and keep up with Magic: